 What to serve with slow cooker bolognese

 We went the classic route and served ours with a good quality spaghetti.
 If you want something else on the side, then you can't go wrong with garlic bread.
 Either buy some ready made, or make your own easy garlic bread by cutting up some French stick and spreading it with a mix of butter, crushed garlic and dried herbs.
 Then pop it in the oven for 10 minutes.
-Why not try our Cheesy Garlic Bread recipe?
+Why not try our Cheesy Garlic Bread recipe or Air Fryer Garlic Bread?

 As well as garlic bread, you can bulk the meal out with a big green salad.
 The key to an epic green salad is to use a variety of greens, like romaine, spinach, kale and rocket.
 You want leafy greens, but crunch too.
 Then you need the perfect dressing.
 Why not try our Lemon Vinaigrette, Honey and Mustard Dressing or Tomato and Basil Vinaigrette.
 You could also try our Grilled Little Gem Salad.

-Store: This is an ideal batch cooking dish, so it makes a great leftovers dinner.
+Store: This slow cooker bolognese recipe is an ideal batch cooking dish, so it makes a great leftovers dinner.
 They will keep in an air tight container in the fridge for three days.

 Freeze: You can portion it out in to freeze containers and freeze for up to 3 months.